-There are three primary options for creating your campaign around this default trigger.
+There are three primary options for creating your automation around this default trigger.

-Say you have a trigger that adds contacts to your campaign when they’ve purchased access to your membership site.
-If you had a special case and wanted to give membership access to a contact without logging a product purchase, you could add the contact to this campaign via the Added to Campaign trigger, and it would automatically fire all of the actions to give WordPress membership access.
+Say you have a trigger that adds contacts to your automation map when they’ve purchased access to your membership site.
+If you had a special case and wanted to give membership access to a contact without logging a product purchase, you could add the contact to this map via the Added to Automation trigger, and it would automatically fire all of the actions to give WordPress membership access.